COVID-19 in Nova Scotia

-You can still put your feet (your paws, your wheels) to work along the 4km of boardwalk, but please follow our Province’s direction to ensure your waterfront remains a safe space for fresh air, exercise, and perspective.
-In partnership with HRM, we’re following the guidance of the Province and temporarily closing our waterfront play structures are open at this time.
+Continue to put your feet (your paws, your wheels) to work along the 4km of boardwalk, while following the Province’s current guidelines.
+This helps to ensure your waterfront remains a safe space for fresh air, exercise, and perspective and a place to enjoy and support our local businesses and partners.
+The waterfront play structures are open at this time.

 - 24/7 security services continue

 - Cleanliness and safety checks of all waterfront properties throughout the day

 - Seating has been added back in as safe to do so

 - We know busking adds to the vibrancy of our waterfront and city.
 Our Busking Program remains in place at this time.

 For the most up-to-date provincial updates on COVID-19, please click here.

 We continue to work closely with our events partners on the Halifax and Lunenburg waterfronts, following any current public health guidelines.